Research

 Ethics of AI

-My work in AI ethics focuses on actionable explanations, recourse, and the normative implications of deploying machine learning systems in social contexts.
+My work in AI ethics focuses on the challenges faced by individuals who receive unfavorable outcomes from automated decision-making systems.
+In particular, I study the normative implications of deploying machine learning systems in social contexts.

 -